Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to FerretOps for the welcome script
 * Thanks to Xevra for his repo and scripts
 * Thanks to DoktorSAS for his repo and scripts
+* Thanks to Craig for his wallbang script